TIBHannover/python-ecology-lesson/_episodes/00-before-we-start.md

 Pressing the __+__ button in the menu bar will add a new cell.
 All your commands as well as any output will be saved with the notebook.

-#### If you are working with Spyder:
+#### If you are working with an IDE:

 You can either use the console or use script files (plain text files that contain your code).
-The console pane (in Spyder, the bottom right panel) is the place where commands written in the Python language can be typed and executed immediately by the computer.
+The console pane is the place where commands written in the Python language can be typed and executed immediately by the computer.
 It is also where the results will be shown.
 You can execute commands directly in the console by pressing <kbd>Return</kbd>, but they will be "lost" when you close the session.
-Spyder uses the [IPython](http://ipython.org) console by default.

 Since we want our code and workflow to be reproducible, it is better to type the commands in the script editor, and save them as a script.
 This way, there is a complete record of what we did, and anyone (including our future selves!) can easily reproduce the results on their computer.

-Spyder allows you to execute commands directly from the script editor by using the run buttons on top.
+IDEs usually allow you to execute commands directly from the script editor by using run button or menu item on the top.
 To run the entire script click _Run file_ or press <kbd>F5</kbd>, to run the current line click _Run selection or current line_ or press <kbd>F9</kbd>, other run buttons allow to run script cells or go into debug mode.
 When using <kbd>F9</kbd>, the command on the current line in the script